tkruse/build-bench/README.md

 # Samples

-The builds should work for any source tree that follows these conventions (Canonical Maven/Gradle/sbt/clojure):
+The builds should work for any source tree that follows these conventions:
 * Java 7 compliant code
 * Java sources in src/main/java
 * Test sources in src/test/java
-* Other resources in src/test/resources
+* Other test resources in src/test/resources
 * Tests written in JUnit4.11 compatible fashion, not requiring 4.12 (sbt issues)
 * Test classes named *Test.java
 * Abstract Test parent classes named *AbstractTest.java (to be excluded, some buildsystems fail else)